nextcloud/documentation/user_manual/pim/contacts.rst

 .. image:: ../images/contact_picture.jpg

    Contact picture options

 1) **Direct upload**
-2) **Select photos already uploaded in ownCloud files.**
+2) **Select pics already uploaded in ownCloud files.**

 After you have selected the picture for the contact you get an option to crop the picture to suit your requirements

 .. image:: ../images/contact_crop.jpg

    Cropping contact picture

-You can crop the picture however you wish and then press *Crop photo*.
+You can crop the picture however you wish and then press OK.

 As you can see it is really easy to set things right in this app.
 It automatically picks up the First name, Middle name (if any) and the last name